-Every record carries both event time and ingest time.
-Why two axes are non-negotiable.
+Every derived record carries four time fields.
+Why two axes of time are non-negotiable for AI memory.

-Every record except Events carries four time fields:
+Every derived record except Events carries four time fields:

-Events have just two: observed_at and recorded_at.
+Events have just two fields: observed_at and recorded_at.
 Events are atomic in time and never superseded.

 {